 - Beginning Fall 2014, only students living in a non-profit co-operative house that has been approved by the OSU Affiliated First Year Housing Program will be allowed to meet this exception.
+A list of Affiliated houses is available here.
 Students are required to fill out an exemption request which is located within their housing application.

 What documentation do I need to submit as proof of marriage?

 - You will need a marriage certificate or a certified copy of a marriage certificate.
 Or, if you are on an F-1 visa or a J-1 visa, you may submit a copy of your visa paperwork listing your spouse.

 What documentation do I need to submit regarding my children?

 - You will need a birth certificate or a certified copy of a birth certificate proving your relationship to your child.
 Or, if you are on an F-1 or J-1 visa, you may submit a copy of your visa paperwork listing your children as your dependents.

 - You can read about Oregon State University's domestic partnership policy here.